-The data on the three CF2-groups C8-PFCA indicate that abiotic degradation in the atmosphere is expected to be slow (atmospheric lifetime = 130 days).
+The data on C8-PFCA indicate that abiotic degradation in the atmosphere is expected to be slow (atmospheric lifetime = 130 days).
 The hydrolytic half-life of C8-PFCA at 25°C is greater than 92 years, with the most likely value of 235 years under relevant environmental conditions (3M Co., 2001a).
 No photodegradation of C8-PFCA has been observed in studies conducted under relevant environmental conditions.
 The estimated DT50 for indirect photolysis is 349 days.